dskemp/courtdata/content/cases/ot2002/02-102/index.md

 - "Charles A. Rosenthal"
 roles:
 - "on behalf of the Petitioners"
-- "District Attorney of Texas, on behalf of the Respondent"
+- "District Attorney of Harris County, Texas, on behalf of the Respondent"
 summary: ""
 ---